Deltares/D-EcoImpact/docs/development.md

 6. Add your review comments (see [comment on a PR documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request) ).

     Some points to analyse during the review are:
+    * does the code work, including corner cases?
     * is the code in the right place?
     * is it readable?
     * is the code documented (all public methods and classes should have doc strings)?
+    * are nameing conventions used properly?
+    * is there any duplication of the code?
+    * Is the code maintainable?
+    * is the code covered by tests?
     * are all tests and checks green?
-    * is the code covered by tests?
+    * are the commit messages clear enough and do the satisfy the conventions?

     ![codeCoverage](assets/images/2_code_coverage.png "Code coverage of each file which has been changed during a commit.
 Details indicating how many statements are present, how many of those are missing from being testedhow many are excluded and what the resulting code coverage is for that file.
 The total code coverage is shown as well.")
 7. Set the status of the issue (comment, approve or request changes).
     ![statusIssue](assets/images/2_status_of_issue.png "Based on the outcome of the review process, indicate if the issue has been simply commented, approved or rejected because some changes are requested.")